mad-lab-fau/tpcp/README.md

 ```
 CONFIGURED TASKS
   format
+  format_unsafe
-  lint           Lint all files with Prospector.
+  lint              Lint all files with ruff.
-  check          Check all potential format and linting issues.
+  ci_check          Check all potential format and linting issues.
   test              Run Pytest with coverage.
   docs              Build the html docs using Sphinx.
-  bump_version
+  docs_clean        Remove all old build files and build a clean version of the docs.
+  docs_preview      Preview the built html docs.
+  version
 ```

 by calling